MAMARONECK ARTS COUNCIL

 Second Story's First Fundraising Campaign is a Smashing Success!

 An amazing group of friends, colleagues and family members put us way over the top!
 Your generous contributions left our goal of raising $5000 in the dust!
-Thanks to you all, we now have
+Thanks to you all, we now have $9846 to:

 -Create original work examining the dynamics permeating this stage of our lives.